The Benefits of a Business Plan

 A business plan is important for any business.

 Being an entrepreneur requires the need to constantly make decisions.
 Being a successful entrepreneur requires constantly getting most of those decisions right.
-No entrepreneur gets every one correct, just ask Tiger Woods.
-Besides, if that was to happen it would be boring.
-However, being an entrepreneur does require bringing your A game to your business as much as possible.
+No entrepreneur gets everyone correct, just ask Tiger Woods.
+Besides, if that were to happen it would be boring.
+However, being an entrepreneur does require bringing your A-game to your business as much as possible.